20 Questions for Those Who Deny Systemic Racism

 Systemic racism.
-It’s a concept we’ve been hearing a lot about lately, and while most Black folks believe it to be a persistent reality, many whites seem uncertain.
-Others flatly reject the idea, including key figures in the Trump administration who have denied its existence when asked about it in the wake of the current uprising.
+It’s a concept we’ve been hearing a lot about lately, and while most Black folks believe it to be a persistent reality, many whites seem uncertain or even reject the idea outright.

 If you find yourself in the skeptic camp, I have some questions for you, because I am curious as to your thought process.

 Do you think systemic racism was ever a thing in America, such that it profoundly affected the opportunity structure, and skewed the distribution of resources in a way that generally favored whites and disfavored Black people?

 Assuming you answered yes to that question — because if you said no, you need to re-take 8th grade history, not spend your time here — then:

 When did that stop being a thing?
 And what mechanism stopped it as an operative force in the lives of Black folks?

 Assuming you probably answered the 1960s, and specified the civil rights laws of that decade as the mechanism, then: